pythonai170624/pages/4z-feature-scale-and-regulation.md

 - $w_i$ are the model coefficients

 **Why Apply Feature Scaling First:**
 Ridge Regression's penalty term depends on coefficient magnitude.
-Without scaling, features with larger scales would be penalized more heavily, leading to biased shrinkage.
+Without scaling, features with larger scales would be penalized more heavily, leading to biased shrinkage

 **Visualization - Effect of Ridge with different λ values:**